 We have found the remains of one of them in La Rañas’s southern Cabañeros National Park.
 Its head and fangs can be seen also at the Visitors’ Center "Sticks House".
 Look now at the room’s large front wall.
 Here one can see a recreation of Cabañeros National Park’s geological section.
 It has, from top to bottom, eight horizontal layers that can be found in the Park made of different geological materials which are arranged chronologically.

-Get closer to the panel next to it, it will provide you more information in order to understand this stratigraphic sequence.
+Get closer to the panel next to it while listening to the audioguide, it will provide you more information in order to understand this stratigraphic sequence.
 Pay attention and look at the details of each stratum.
 Imagine that each one contains millions of years of Earth’s geological history.
 And now think that our specie, Homo sapiens sapiens, has just been inhabiting this planet for 200,000 years.
 Amazing, isn’t it?
 I'll be waiting in the Room of the Seasons, where we’ll begin our tour through Cabañeros National Park’s natural areas.

 4. The room of the seasons

-You are about to begin a fantastic tour through Cabañeros National Park.
+You are about to begin a fantastic tour through Cabañeros National Park with the audioguide.
 Pay attention and look at the details you’ll find a long the way, since you are going to be a privileged spectator in the continuous changes that occur throughout the year in these wonderful natural surroundings.